 - No tools should be left in your house.
 Rooms are broom-clean.
 Old windows outside are removed.

-Days 2 and 3: Finish Removal/Replacement; Begin Exterior Cladding of Windows
+Finish Removal and Begin Exterior Cladding of Windows on Days 2 and 3

 - Installers arrive bright and early and continue removing and installing.